TK-Studios-CFX/tk-docs/tk-weed.md

 ### Weed Planters

-> Permenant weed planters can only be placed and removed by commands.
+> Permanent weed planters can only be placed and removed with commands.
 This allows you to set up public weed farms around your server to help new players get started.

 ```js
 // Weed Planters Config - Tiers are Permenant, Basic, Enhanced and Advanced.